MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/close-your-account.md

 4. Select **Delete tenant**.

-5. If your Organization fails one or more checks, you see a link to more information on how to pass the checks.
+5. If your organization fails one or more checks, you see a link to more information on how to pass the checks.
 After you pass all checks, select **Delete** to complete the process.

 After you complete this final step, your account with Microsoft is closed and deleted.